ahippman/Physiology/01_Linear_Model_Anova.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-This means that the two Species have significantly different growthrates under high Fe conditions (F(1,18), p.val < 0.0001) but are not sig different under low Fe conditions
+This means that the two species have significantly different growthrates under high Fe conditions (F(1,18), p.val < 0.0001) but are not sig different under low Fe conditions.

 ```r